GetTerminus/convox-off-cluster-builder/.github/PULL_REQUEST_TEMPLATE.md

 ## Master Status:
-- [ ] Reviewed the Terraform Plan
-- [ ] I promise to make sure that master is green before merging into it.
+- [ ] I promise to make sure that this PR is correct before merging it.

 ### Minimal Risk Level:
 #### Is this behind a feature toggle?